Diophantine equation related to angle bisectors and solutions of Pell's equations: Properties of Solutions of Pell's Equations

 we have

 by \eqref{seq-g}.
-This implies that $g_{nq}$ is a multiple of $g_n.$ (g1) $\Rightarrow$ (g2).
+This implies that $g_m$ is a multiple of $g_n.$ We prove (g1) $\Rightarrow$ (g2).
 Suppose that $g_m$ is a multiple of $g_n.$ Let $q$ and $r$ be the quotient and remainder, respectively, when dividing $m$ by $n.$ By \eqref{sum-g}, we have